 G. William Hoagland is a senior vice president at BPC.
 Hoagland has completed 33 years of federal government service.
 From 1982 until 2003, Hoagland was a staff member of the Senate Budget Committee, serving as that committee’s staff director from 1986 to 2003.

 Condoleezza Rice co-chairs BPC’s Immigration Task Force.
 She is currently a professor of political economy in the Stanford Graduate School of Business and a professor of political science at Stanford University.
 From January 2005-2009, Rice served as the 66th Secretary of State.

 Byron L. Dorgan

 Senior Fellow, Former U.S. Senator from North Dakota

 Former Senator Byron L. Dorgan is a BPC Senior Fellow and co-chairs BPC’s Energy Project.
 He served as a congressman and senator for North Dakota for 30 years before retiring from the U.S. Senate in 2011.
 He served in the Senate leadership for 16 years.

 Former 9/11 Commission Co-Chair, Former Governor of New Jersey

 Thomas H. Kean is former governor of New Jersey (1982 to 1990).
 As governor, he served on the President’s Education Policy Advisory Committee and as chair of the Education Commission of the States and the National Governor’s Association Task Force on Teaching.

 Senior Fellow, Former Secretary of Agriculture

-Dan Glickman is a BPC senior fellow, and he co-chairs its Commission on Political Reform, Democracy Project, Prevention Initiative, and Task Force on Defense Budget and Strategy.
-Glickman served as the U.S. secretary of agriculture from March 1995 until January 2001.
+Dan Glickman is a BPC senior fellow, and he co-chairs its Commission on Political Reform, Democracy Project and Prevention Initiative.
+He served as the U.S. secretary of agriculture from March 1995 until January 2001.